Top 10 Scientific Journals [and how to check for quality]

 One of the central articles from the APA (American Psychological Association), the Journal of Experimental Psychology: General has provided a platform for empirical research since 1916.
 The journal has a broad scope within experimental psychology, covering areas such as cognition, perception, and behavior, yet strives to present robust and reliable results.

 The journal Learning and Instruction focuses on providing cutting-edge science in the areas of teaching and education.
 By providing an evidence-based understanding of educational methods, the journal can help educators teach more effectively.
 Often publishing articles that incorporate psychophysiological measures, Learning and Instruction encourages an unbiased approach to understanding human behavior in the classroom.

 The CHI conference is one of the leading publishers within the field of human-computer interaction and UX design.
 By promoting forward-thinking, data-driven, science-based approaches, CHI is continually advancing knowledge of human behavior for researchers ad designers alike.

 There are few places to look to understand the current state of psychology research than in Perspectives on Psychological Science.
 Offering a myriad selection of reviews, reports, essays, and opinion pieces, the journal disseminates the thoughts of leading figures within the field of psychology.

 10. Research in Engineering Design

-The journal of Research in Engineering Design focuses on design theory and application across a range of engineering fields, often examining behavioural processes from the perspective of designer or end user.
-By presenting many biometric-led approaches, the journal sets itself apart as a progressive research journal.
+The journal of Research in Engineering Design focuses on design theory and application across a range of engineering fields, often examining behavioral processes from the perspective of designer or end user.
+By presenting many biosensor-based approaches, the journal sets itself apart as a progressive research journal.

-I hope you’ve enjoyed reading about our top 10 journals that feature biometric research, and that you feel inspired to give some of them a read!
-To learn more about one of the most commonly used biometric research methods, download our free guide to eye tracking below.
+I hope you’ve enjoyed reading about our top 10 journals that feature human behavior / biosensor research, and that you feel inspired to give some of them a read!
+To learn more about one of the most commonly used human behavior research methods, download our free guide to eye tracking below.